-Truro and became deed-restricted home ownership opportunities, part of the town's housing stock.
+3-bedroom homes were moved to Old Firehouse Road in Truro and became deed-restricted home ownership opportunities, part of the town's housing stock.

 The 1827 Meetinghouse of the First Congregational Parish of Truro is the oldest remaining house of worship on Cape Cod.
-When it was first established, the Meetinghouse was the political, social, and religious center in Truro and Annual Town Meetings were hosted there.
-Over its nearly 200 years of existence, it has played a central role in community life, and it remains a defining architectural feature of Truro.
+When it was first established, the Meetinghouse was the political, social, and religious center in Truro and Annual Town Meetings were hosted remains a defining architectural feature of Truro.
 The steeple boasts an 865-pound bell that was one of the last cast by the Revere Foundry, which was established by the famous patriot, Paul Revere.